 But please believe me, when push comes to shove

 There really is no contest at all

 The love of my life will always be Football!

 The saddo Webmaster - Malc

-Thanks to Glenn Walker for the next two excellent Poems - I can't believe it's nearly a quarter
+Thanks to Glenn Walker for the next two excellent Poems - I can't believe it's nearly

-of a century since this tragedy happened.
+30 years since this tragedy happened.
 I was at Maine

 Road watching City get promoted back to the old first